bwplotka/my/web/content/posts/golang-memory-monitoring.md

 > On Linux, the runtime now uses MADV_FREE to release unused memory.
 This is more efficient but may result in higher reported RSS.
 The kernel will reclaim the unused data when it is needed.
 To revert to the Go 1.11 behavior (MADV_DONTNEED), set the environment variable GODEBUG=madvdontneed=1.

-As you probably know Go has quite sophisticated [GC mechanisms](https://blog.golang.org/ismmkeynote0) which are responsible for freeing allocated memory whenever a piece of data is no longer references by your code.
+As you probably know Go has quite sophisticated [GC mechanisms](https://blog.golang.org/ismmkeynote0) which are responsible for freeing allocated memory whenever a piece of data is no longer referenced by your code.
 The key part for our issue is that processes can release allocated memory in many different ways.
-Those ways also vary per OS and kernel versions.
+Those ways also vary per OS and kernel version.
 Among many options the Go runtime in certain cases uses [`madvise`](http://man7.org/linux/man-pages/man2/madvise.2.html) system call.
 One of the many advantages of `madvise` is that Go processes can closely **cooperate** with the kernel on how to treat certain "pages" of RAM memory in virtual space in a way that helps both sides.

 This cooperation is mutually beneficial, as programs generally use memory in a highly dynamic way.
 Sometimes they allocate more, sometimes less.
 Since asking the kernel for free memory pages is sometimes quite expensive, doing that back and forth can take time and resources.
-On the other hand, we cannot just keep the memory reserved, as it can lead to the machine OOMing (kernel panic) or swapping to disk (extremely slow) if suddenly other process require more memory.
+On the other hand, we cannot just keep the memory reserved, as it can lead to the machine OOMing (kernel panic) or swapping to disk (extremely slow) if suddenly other processes require more memory.
 Memory is a non-compressible resource so we need something in the middle: releasing by advising.

 Thanks to `madvise` we can mark some memory pages as "not used, but might be needed soon".
 I don't think that it is the professional name for this approach, but let's call it "cached memory pages" for the purpose of this blog.